piannelli/dwipe-2.1.0-disknukem/README.md

 ### Libraries needed

-To build correctly you need to have installed libncurses, libpthread, libmicrohttpd 0.9.9 and libxml2.
+To build correctly you need to have installed libncurses, libpthread, libmicrohttpd 0.9.9, libxml2, libjson and libcurl.

 ### Trick to do testing